aazahrou/bermy.xyz/README.md

 - Schedules in accordance to [General Transit Feed Specification](https://developers.google.com/transit/gtfs/)
 - Rethink how to display bus routes 1, 3, 7 and 8
 - Routes based on time and location.
-Display availability and in correct direction
+Display availability and in correct direction.
+Incorporate average bus times.
 - Interactive map of bus and ferry routes

 ### Other Ideas